Because your membership will:

 Membership Helps Fight Taxes and Trade Barriers in All 50 States

-Our full-time legislative representatives in Sacramento and six other regions of the country are a strong voice for California vintners in every state capital.
+Our full-time legislative representatives in San Francisco, Sacramento and six other regions of the country are a strong voice for California vintners in every state capital.
 These representatives advocate industry interests to state officials and regulatory agencies, educate policy makers on the harmful consequences of higher taxes, negotiate the removal of interstate trade barriers, and coordinate a network of more than 40 contract lobbyists to act on pending legislation in all 50 states.
 Our representatives also provide compliance, economic and legislative information to members.

 The Wine Institute's Legislative and Regulatory Advocacy Program addresses issues affecting virtually every aspect of the wine industry: from bottling and labeling, to advertising and marketing, to distribution.
 Taxes and advertising bans often get the most attention but a single regional office may be carefully monitoring hundreds of different bills at any one time, each with the potential for significant impact on the industry.
 These issues include: